 - Now restart your browser, and see if the website has been unblocked on Chrome.

-If you aren’t able to access the host file, then it’s because you don’t have system-level permissions.
-And this is one major reason why most of the users aren’t able to carry out this tweak.
+If you can’t access the host file, then it’s because you don’t have system-level permissions.
+And this is one primary reason why most users aren’t able to carry out this tweak.

 Use a VPN Service

-While a VPN service majorly started as a gateway to a secure connection, however, it is now being used in equal measures to access geo-restricted contents.
-Upon connecting your device to a Virtual Private Network of another region, you could route your traffic via that VPN server.
-This will make your ISP believe that the data packets are coming from that VPN server and hence you could easily access the blocked site.
+While a VPN service started as a gateway to a secure connection, it is now being used in equal measures to access geo-restricted content.
+Upon connecting your device to a Virtual Private Network in another region, you could route your traffic via that VPN server.
+It will make your ISP believe that the data packets are coming from that VPN server; hence, you can easily access the blocked site.

-There are quite a few VPNs services that you could opt for.
-While most of them would require you to shell some bucks, they also offer an initial free trial.
+There are quite a few VPN services that you could opt for.
+While most would require you to shell out some bucks, they offer an initial free trial.

-With this, we conclude this guide on how to unblock websites on Chrome.
+With this, we conclude this guide on unblocking Chrome websites.
 We have shared five different methods for the same.
 In my case, it turned out that the Windows Firewall was being overprotective and blocking one of the non-harmful trackers.

-This resulted in the inability of the site to be properly loaded in Chrome.
+It resulted in the site’s inability to be loaded correctly in Chrome.
 Upon temporarily disabling the Firewall, I was able to re-access the site.